 Why study Linguistics at UNE?

-Lastly, the field of Aboriginal languages is expanding rapidly with the implementation of school curricula in traditional Indigenous languages.
-This means there is a huge requirement for linguistics graduates in this field, particularly those with some education training.
+The field of Aboriginal languages is expanding rapidly with the implementation of school curricula in traditional Indigenous languages.
+This means there is a huge potential for linguistics graduates in this field, particularly those with some training in Education.